Development – Reinventing the Mouse

 Together, this knowledge forms a very precise answer to perfect nutrition for domestic cats.
 Innovation comes into play when recreating a diet of rodents nutritionally with foods commonly used in modern human culture.
 Because modern cat owners are rather turned off by the idea of serving their feline companions four or five mice each every day, I made it my motto to “reinvent the mouse” with meats and supplements for ultimate feline nutrition.
 The raw meat diet resulting from my efforts offers a practical and satisfactory alternative to the cat’s natural diet of prey.

 The less scientific method of studying the nutrient requirements of cats does not provide answers about minimum requirement and potential toxic effects of nutrients if given in larger than natural quantities.
 While this information satisfies our curiosity, it is not necessary for formulating foods for cats unless one desires to formulate foods from cheap resources and by-products.
-A manufacturer may want to know how much cheap filler he can put into his cat food without causing harm, and by how much he can cut the expensive ingredients without causing harm.
+A manufacturer may want to know how much cheap filler he can put into his cat food without causing harm, and by how much he can cut the expensive ingredients without causing deficiencies.

 “The Mouse Project” – Nutritional analysis of wild mice